 During the 12 months of study you will have access to a weekly Zoom online meeting of peer support and online forums for sharing and support; active engagement with these opportunities is encouraged but not compulsory.

 You will undergo a self-directed project of your own design.

 Upon completion of 12 months of training, reading, supervision/mentoring and peer support and submission of the project you will receive our certificate and blessing.

-The long weekend initial training will cover the following core topics:
+The 4 day face to face initial training will cover the following core topics:

 • Attending to our own stories of death and grief (self-knowledge, self-care)